Call for Proposals

-SoTL Briefs are appropriate for sharing the findings of traditional SoTL studies or syntheses of current research on a topic appropriate for a SoTL audience.
+SoTL Briefs are 20-minute sessions appropriate for sharing the findings of traditional SoTL studies or syntheses of current research on a topic appropriate for a SoTL audience.
 Proposals must include information in the session description section about the study design, rationale, methodology, and findings.
 Qualitative, quantitative, and mixed method research designs are welcomed.
-Studies can be multidisciplinary or focus on a single discipline; those that focus on a single discipline should include ways the findings might be adapted to other disciplinary contexts.
-Twenty minutes will be allotted for each SoTL Brief, with five minutes of transition time in between presentations.
-SoTL Briefs will be paired by the conference staff in bundles of two to be delivered during a 45-minute concurrent session.Click Here to Learn More
+Studies can be multidisciplinary or focus on a single discipline; those that focus on a single discipline should include ways the findings can be adapted to other disciplinary contexts.
+Twenty minutes will be allotted for each SoTL Brief, with five minutes for transition in between presentations.
+SoTL Briefs will be paired by the conference team in bundles of two to be delivered during a 45-minute concurrent session.Click Here to Learn More + Submit Your Proposal

-Teaching Talk sessions provide presenters a chance to share an innovative teaching idea or classroom experience that has not yet been subjected to formal study.
+Innovative Teaching Talk sessions provide presenters a chance to share an innovative teaching idea or classroom experience that has not yet been subjected to formal SoTL inquiry.
 Grouped with other similar sessions, these 10-minute “lightning talks” will allow attendees to gain a variety of new ideas that they can immediately implement in their classrooms.
 This format is ideal for those who have a great teaching idea to share but who have not collected and analyzed data in a formal way.
-Innovative Teaching Talk sessions will be bundled by conference staff in groups of three to be delivered during a 45-minute concurrent session, with five minutes transition and question time between sessions.Click Here to Learn More
+Innovative Teaching Talk sessions will be bundled by the conference team in groups of three to be delivered during a 45-minute concurrent session.Click Here to Learn More + Submit Your Proposal